wearespindle/flindt/README.rst

 ``docker-compose build``

--  Start the containers, running in the background:
+-  Start the 3 containers in the background:

 ``docker-compose up -d``